AsunaMasuda/DVD_Rental/README.md

-# Quarying Sakila DVD Rental database with SQL
+# Querying Sakila DVD Rental database with SQL
 Querying the database of DVD rentals with SQL to gain an understanding of the customer orientation.

 ER Diagram of the database: